• Account

 I’m a firm believer that we’re all experts at something.

 Think about what comes easily to you that is difficult for others.
-Maybe you’re awesome at figuring out computer glitches, maybe you’ve got an awesome Instagram account, maybe you make killer desserts.
+Maybe you’re awesome at Excel, maybe you’ve got an awesome Instagram account, or maybe you’re a wiz at getting organized with a productivity tool like Notion.

 Even freelance writers can turn themselves into consultants.
-Start with a client and then build up your expertise, call yourself a content strategist.
-That’s an easy way to consult on a brands overall content marketing strategy including picking keywords, optimizing blog posts, and creating a content calendar.
+Start with a client and then build up your expertise.
+Then, call yourself a content strategist.
+That’s an easy way to consult on a brand’s overall content marketing strategy, including picking keywords, optimizing blog posts, and creating a content calendar.

 All of these are potential options for consulting.